 From an organoleptic point of view, the taste is less sweet and the color is darker than nectar honey and remains liquid for a long time.
 One of the nectar honeys that perhaps most resembles honeydew honey is chestnut honey.

 SHOP ONLINE HONEYDEW HONEY AND OTHER AUTHENTIC ARTISAN ITALIAN FOODS

-On Gustorotondo you find Italian honeydew honey and the best artisan traditional Italian foods.
+On Gustorotondo you find the best artisan Italian ingredients for your dishes:

 Shop online the best authentic artisan Italian food at Gustorotondo!